Samsung/lwnode/lwnode/codes/CONVENTIONS.md

   IsolateWrap::pushHandleScope (lwnode internal)
 ```

-- Use lwnode apis under the namespace or use unique api name without the namespace.

-- Avoid using a brand name to name lwnode if possible.
-The brand name could be changed in future.
+- If posssible, avoid using a brand name (e.g lwnode) to name apis.
+Because the brand name could be changed in future.

 - The postfix, `Ref`, stands for `Reference`.
 Thus, don't use it as a pointer `Ref*`.